birdland/dlkit-doc/source/tutorial.rst

     banks = list(obls.objective_banks)

 Which is useful if the consuming application needs to keep it around for a while.
-However, when we start dealing with ``OsidLists`` from service implementations may return large result sets, or where the underlying data changes often, casting as a ``list`` may not be wise.
+However, when we start dealing with ``OsidLists`` from service implementations which may return very large result sets, or where the underlying data changes often, casting as a ``list`` may not be wise.
 Developers are encouraged to treat these as iterators to the extent possible, and refresh from the session as necessary.